Why Your Child Refuses to Go to Swimming Lessons

 Children may feel intimidated in group lessons if they feel others are more advanced, leading to a fear of embarrassment.

-In areas like Wimbledon, many children are confident swimmers by age 7.
+In areas like Wimbledon, Putney, and Kingston, many children are confident swimmers by age 7 due to early school swimming.
 If a child feels “behind” their peers, they may refuse to go to avoid shame.
+An intensive May Crash Course is often the best way to help them “catch up” quickly in a private setting.

 7) Teaching Style